basho/basho_docs/source/languages/en/riakts/using/querying.md

 Now that you have [created][activating] a Riak TS table and [written][writing] data to it, you can query your data.

-##Querying
+##Basic Querying

-There are effectively three categories of fields, and each has a different set of rules for valid queries.
+When querying your data via fields, there are three categories of fields, each with a different set of rules for valid queries.

 ###Timestamp in the primary key